This post contains affiliate links. Please read our disclosure policy.

 If you love this delicious and easy scalloped potatoes recipe, please check out some of my other favorite holiday dinner dishes!

-If you love this easy cheesy scalloped potatoes recipe as much as I do, please give it a five star rating and help me share on facebook and pinterest!
+If you love this easy recipe please click the stars below to give it a five star rating and leave a comment!
+Please also help me share on Instagram, Facebook, and Pinterest!

 Only have 30 minutes to get dinner on the table?
 Sign up for my 30 minute dinner plans direct to your inbox!